DEANVILLE, TEXAS WEB PAGE

 A century later, the Deanville Heritage Foundation has been formed to retrieve and restore the old depot to its original glory.

-The Deanville Heritage Foundation received a boost from Deanville area residents who came out in strong support of the Deanville railroad depot restoration fundraiser on the night of June 3, 2016.
+The Deanville Heritage Foundation received a boost from Deanville area residents who came out in strong support of the Deanville depot restoration fundraisers.

 Deanville Heritage Foundation Director and former President, Wayne Wolz, donated a load of firebrick to restore the old chimney in the Deanville Depot.
 He was joined by fellow members of the Deanville Heritage Foundation who helped load the brick on the trailer including President Tommy Ryan, Sec/Treasurer Leonard Kubiak and his wife Lynda, and Director Tom Simek and his wife Patsy Simek.